GEO-BON/bon-in-a-box-pipeline-engine/README-dev.md

 - Conda is supported, but: it is not possible for two HPC-enabled tasks to verify or edit the conda environment within the apptainer image at the same time.
 Only one writeable access can be granted to the overlay.
 - Steps are grouped together by batches of max 10 to create a SLURM job.
 The max memory and CPU are used, and the sum of times.
 - If a batch job fails _before it begins_, it will not be detected.
 Jobs will remain running untill cancelled manually.
+- Stopping a script through the BON in a Box UI does not cancel the job on the HPC.